allgooda/Backgammon/README.md

 - [x] As a player, when I win the board should reset.
 - [x] As a player, when I land on another player’s single piece, the piece should go to the jail.
 - [x] As a player, if my piece goes to the jail i should be able to see visually that i have pieces in the jail.
-- [] As a player, my opponent should not be able to move any other pieces when they have a piece in jail.
+- [x] As a player, my opponent should not be able to move any other pieces when they have a piece in jail.
-- [] As a player, if I roll a specific #, I should be able to bring my piece back if it has been eliminated by another player.
+- [x] As a player, if I roll a specific #, I should be able to bring my piece back if it has been eliminated by another player.
+- []  As a player, when I come back onto the board after being in jail, and I land on a lone peice of the opposite player, that piece should go to jail.

 ### Current
 - [ ] As a player, if I have not selected a di, I should not be able to move a piece

 ### MVP